Are you thinking of heading to one of Latvia’s beautiful coastal cities and are looking for the best things to do in Liepaja?

 Hit the Beach

-Definitely the biggest appeal of a trip to this Latvian city, no visit to Liepaja is complete without spending a good amount of time on one of the best beaches in the Baltic countries.
+Definitely the biggest appeal of a trip to this Latvian city, one of the best things to do in Liepaja is to spend a good amount of time on one of the best beaches in the Baltic countries.
 Liepaja’s beach is not only huge, spanning many kilometres, but it also has some of the softest, whitest sand in the world.
 While pristine beaches might not be the first thing that jumps to your mind when visiting the Baltics, you will find that the quality of the seaside here excels in comparison to some other, more popular, European coastal destinations.

 Because of its sheer size and lack of tourist crowds, the beach in Liepaja is rarely packed and you can find your own stretch of sand without much trouble.
 It is also possible to hire lounge chairs for an affordable price — in the summer of 2018, it was €2 for three hours and €3 for 6 hours.